maryam-nasir/portfolio-project/README.md

 - **Awards Section**: A list of the accomplishments and awards I received.

-- **Contact Me Section**: A form to get get in touch with me for potential collaborations or inquiries.
+- **Contact Me Section**: A form to get in touch with me for potential collaborations or inquiries.
 The message will be directly sent to my email address.

 ## Getting Started